 Head lice have evolved around some very serious pesticides and chemicals which is why the head lice product treatments keep failing at controlling infestations.
 Hair dye chemicals and solutions do not affect head lice and will not kill them.
 In fact, they will simply dye them the colour you are using.
 If you dye your hair pink don’t be surprised to find pink lice and pink eggs attached to your hair!

 To protect your hair from head lice a parent must follow the same advice as given to children – tie your hair back around the kids!
 If you don’t want to do this all the time, then make sure you check your child regularly to ensure they are clear of any head lice and eggs.
 When you do the checking, tie your hair back for that, reducing the risk you will catch something as you are rooting around in their hair.

-If any adult or parent is unsure, wants a professional check, or needs it all cleared out, then do contact us.
+If you are unsure, want a professional check, or have found that you have lice as an adult and need it all cleared out, then do contact us.
 Our network of nit and head lice removal clinics can sort it for you in 2 appointments, 7 days apart.